bevyengine/bevy-website/content/learn/book/the-game-loop/game-time.md

 To understand how to work with fixed time in Bevy, we need to first learn a little bit about how [`Time`] actually works under the hood.
 As the docs on [`Time`] explain, there's actually _three_ distinct types of time being measured:

-- real time: the actual wall clock time
+- Real time: the actual wall clock time.
-  - use this for things like UI animations that you don't want to be affected by pausing
+  - Use this for things like UI animations that you don't want to be affected by pausing.
-- virtual time: the "in-game time"
+- Virtual time: the "in-game time".
-  - if you're using fixed time, this is useful for graphical effects
+  - If you're using fixed time, this is useful for graphical effects.
-  - otherwise, this is used for all of your gameplay logic as well
+  - Otherwise, this is used for all of your gameplay logic as well.
-- fixed time
+- Fixed time
-  - all of your gameplay logic should go here if you're using a fixed timestep approach
+  - All of your gameplay logic should go here if you're using a fixed timestep approach.

 When thinking about fixed time, it's important to clearly distinguish **frames** and **ticks**.
 A "frame" is one pass of the [`Main`] schedule, and corresponds to a single rendered frames.